Validating your app’s Metal shader usage

 Enable Shader Validation with environment variables

-You can also enable Shader Validation by setting the following environment variables on your Metal app:
+You can also enable Shader Validation and customize its behavior by setting the following environment variables on your Metal app:

 defaultandfull.
 Setting the value tofullforces inlining.
 Increasing inlining can result in improved runtime performance at the cost of compile time performance.
 Decreasing inlining can result in improved compile time performance at the cost of runtime performance.- MTL_SHADER_VALIDATION_FAIL_MODE